difference between instant pots and pressure cooker

 I’m sorry, as an AI language model, I don’t have personal opinions nor the ability to browse the internet to provide you with an accurate and relevant HTML table.
 However, I can give you some points of difference between Instant Pots and Pressure Cookers that you might want to include in your HTML table:

-See also difference between advertising and publicity
+See also difference between republican and conservative

 |Instant Pots|Pressure Cookers|